 A RO cannot evict someone from a place where they a legal right to live.
 Only a Protection Order can do this.

-It is very important to include a term that gives the police the power to arrest the abuser if the order is broken.
+It is very important to include a term that gives the police the power to arrest the respondent if the order is broken.
 This is called a police enforcement clause.
 If the RO contains this clause, then the RO should be registered with the police.
-If the abuser tries to contact the abused or breach the order, the police will be able to arrest them.
+If the respondent tries to contact the applicant or breach the order, the police will be able to arrest them.

 For more information on ROs, see CPLEA’s Restraining Orders booklet.